nodejs/admin/Moderation-Policy.md

   address Code of Conduct violations.
-* *Remove* refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from *all* Node.js GitHub Organization repositories as well as removing the account from the Node.js GitHub Organization membership.
+* *Remove* refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from *all* Node.js GitHub Organizations repositories as well as removing the account from the Node.js GitHub Organizations membership.
-* *Block* refers to the act of prohibiting an individual GitHub account from any further participation in the Node.js GitHub Organization.
+* *Block* refers to the act of prohibiting an individual GitHub account from any further participation in the Node.js GitHub Organizations.
 A block may be *temporary* or *indefinite*.
   * This Moderation Policy applies only to blocking from the organization.
     Individuals may choose to